 Consistency with the amount of exercise you do each week will always go a long way towards the creation of the habits required to turn your weight loss goal into a lifestyle change.
 Always ensure that you are exercising on more days than you are not.
 4-5 at a minimum.

 Balance with your commitment levels.
 It is very easy to get incredibly excited and motivated towards your goals.
 However, you never want to commit to an amount of exercise that you cannot sustain for the long term.
 It will not give you life balance and you will get unmotivated when you do not hit the levels that you expected of yourself when you set your goals full of excitement and motivation.
 Under promise and over deliver on your commitment, not the other way.

 Consistency with the changing of your exercise plan and weekly output.
 You do not want to be doing the exact same program forever because you will get bored quickly.
 Also, your body will adapt to that program and you will not see the same level of results.
 Consistently change your program every 4-6 weeks to get the weight loss success that you are looking for.

 The key to weight loss (and keeping it off) will always come down to your ability to turn goals into lifestyle change.
 The biggest two impactors on this lifestyle change will be your ability to create balance with your food and exercise and then consistently implement on your plan.

 Do that and you will never need a diet again because you will never need to lose weight again.

-Over the last 4 years Authentic Personal Training has established itself as a leading health and fitness studio on the Lower North Shore.
-Its supportive community environment is unrivalled in the area and its fully tailored training programs are designed with individual success in mind.
+Over the last 6 years Authentic Personal Training has established itself as a leading health and fitness studio on the Lower North Shore.
+We are incredibly proud to announce that we have been voted The Best Fitness Business on The North Shore for 2019.